keboola/developers-docs/extend/docker/quick-start.md

 30 | ij | 60

-## Step 3 - Wrap the Application in a Docker Image
+## Step 3 -- Wrap the Application in a Docker Image
-You need to create a Docker Image which will contain your application and when the image is run, it will run your application.
+You need to create a Docker Image containing and run your application.

-### Step 3.1 - Wrap the Application in an Image
+### Step 3.1 -- Wrap the Application in an Image
 To create your own image, create a file named [`Dockerfile`](https://github.com/keboola/docs-docker-example-basic/blob/master/Dockerfile) in the root of the repository.